RealSput/gd-save/README.md

 A JS library to read and edit the GD savefile in 60 ms or less.

 # Notes
-Currently, this only works for Windows.
-Feel free to make a PR that adds support to other platforms.
+Currently, this supports Windows, Mac, Linux and Android.

 # Usage
 ```js